duckthing/lua-oosm/README.md

 trafficLight:swapState("green")

 -- Now we can use the machine
-trafficLight:call("printColor")
+trafficLight:run("printColor")
 -- > "The light is green!"
-trafficLight:call("checkCar", "GOODCAR")
+trafficLight:run("checkCar", "GOODCAR")
--- Nothing happens, as the callback "checkCar" does not exist -- for the green light. trafficLight:swapState("yellow") trafficLight:call("printColor")
+-- Nothing happens, as the callback "checkCar" does not exist -- for the green light. trafficLight:swapState("yellow") trafficLight:run("printColor")
 -- > "The light is yellow!"
 trafficLight:swapState("red")
-trafficLight:call("printColor")
+trafficLight:run("printColor")
 -- > "The light is red!"
-trafficLight:call("checkCar", "BADCAR")
+trafficLight:run("checkCar", "BADCAR")
 -- > "BADCAR is running the light!"

 print(redLight.redLightRunners[1])